lbwei1016/lbwei1016.github.io/my_collections/_Concrete-Math/solving-recurrence-1.md

 title: Solving Recurrences I
 usemathjax: true
 tag: Concrete Mathematics, Recurrence
+time: 2022/08/21
 ---

 > *Solve* 指的是解出 *closed form*。<br>
 > 本系列討論僅止於 *linear recurrences*。

+> *The point of a closed form is not necessarily to provide us with a fast method of calculation, but rather to tell us how $$F_n$$ relates to other quantities in mathematics.* -- [CMath]

 **Table of Content**
 - [The Repertoire Method](#the-repertoire-method)